fafalone/UIRibbonDemos/README.md

 # UIRibbonDemos
 ## Windows UI Ribbon Framework Demos

+**Update (Augest 7th): Gallery Intro Demo Released!** The finished project is UIRibbonDemoSGallery.twinproj,and all the intermediates are in \UIRibbonDemoSGallery.
+More info down at the bottom after the Intermediate demo.

 **Update (August 1st): Intermediate Demo updated.**\
 Bug fix: Toggle button for context tabs wasn't working. \
 Bug fix: Shield icon wasn't replaced with app icon when running from IDE.\